Frequently Asked Questions

 A

-If eligible when starting CINRYZE, you can enroll in OnePath®, Takeda's product support program.
-Once enrolled, a Patient Support Manager will facilitate a benefits investigation and can help you understand your coverage and benefits.
+If eligible when starting CINRYZE, you can enroll in Takeda Patient Support, Takeda's product support program.
+Once enrolled, a support specialist will facilitate a benefits investigation and can help you understand your coverage and benefits.
 They can also provide you with information about financial assistance options.

 Q